907th/vim-auto-save/README.md

 ## Silent

-AutoSave will display on the status line on each auto-save by default.
+AutoSave will display on the status line on each auto-save by default:

 ```
-(AutoSaved at 08:40:55)
+(AutoSave) saved at 08:40:55
 ```

 You can silence the display with the `g:auto_save_silent` option: